 In JEE mode, code execution will continue after opening the dialog, but any operations reacting

 to closing the dialog must be done in a callback.

 that can be used for those dialog callbacks.

 This mechanism does not exist in SWT.

 Another blocking API in SWT are the Browser-widget's execute and evaluate methods.
-Their return value can also be obtained with callback implementation, but this may be problematic when developing browser-based custom widgets.
+Their return value can also be obtained using callback API, but this may be problematic when developing browser-based custom widgets.

 If you're building an application based on the Eclipse workbench, you need a platform that includes the Equinox OSGi implementation and the extension registry.
 Moreover, these applications require the SWT compatibility mode.